-Online privacy is a growing concern among those surfing the Internet.
-When surveyed in January of 2019, 53% of online users said they were more concerned about their online privacy this year than they were last year.
+Online privacy is a growing concern among those surfing the internet.
+When surveyed in May of 2023, 81% of online users said they were very concerned about their online privacy and how companies use their collected data.

 With these growing concerns, online users turn to different methods of software such as proxy sites, alternate browsers or private networks.
 Choosing can be tough, so we created a guide comparing the pros and cons of two of the most popular options: Tor and VPN.